Like a lot of things in life, your diet is all about balance.

 - Protein = 292.5 / 4 = 73.13g

 This might all sound complicated but we can assure you, it's doesn't take long and it's great to have an idea on how to achieve balance.
 Undernourishment can be just as much of an issue as over-eating.

 Stay tuned to our blog for more info on nutrition as we explore each macro-nutrient in turn and as promised, outline how to calculate your BMR.

-Have a great one #organicfitfam and please drop us a line, we love hearing from you! #GoOrganic
+Have a great one #organicfitfam and please drop us a line, we love hearing from you!
+Read more from our Nutrition blog. #GoOrganic